sinedied/talks/ai-for-dev/demo-yoh.md

     - use setCancelStreaming hook
   * add setCancelStreaming hook

+## eslint same branch
 - eslint JS to JSON config in webapp
   * Make it valid JSON

+## talk-tests branch
+- Generate tests for string.ts
+  * write tests with tap framework
+  * copy parseBoolean function
+  * generate tests for parseBoolean function
+  * try with more complex function like CsvTool

+## GH Actions same branch
+  * generate a GH actions workflow to run unit tests with Node 18 on Mac, windows and Linux
+  * create file
+  * where should I put this

 ## talk-tests branch
 - New function: open string.ts